 Up to 80% of veins are successfully treated when injected.
 Once treated, it may take up to 6 weeks for the vein to collapse and the blood flow to be rerouted.
 Fewer than 10% of patients do not respond to sclerotherapy at all.
 So take that into consideration when deciding whether it is right for you.

-South Lake Obstetrics & Gynecology has assisted many patients in treating varicose veins with sclerotherapy over the years and has the experience to make this proven and effective treatment go as easy as possible for you.
+The Spa at South Lake has assisted many patients in treating varicose veins with sclerotherapy over the years and has the experience to make this proven and effective treatment go as easy as possible for you.
 If you are interested in sclerotherapy contact us to schedule an appointment to see if you are a good candidate.